14 Things You Didn't Know About The Stand

 In 2000’s part-memoir, part-how-to-guide On Writing, King admits writer’s block nearly killed The Stand when he realized his characters were doomed to make the same mistakes that led to their old society’s woes.

-14. The Novel Exists in a Larger King Universe
+13. The Stand Exists in a larger Stephen King universe.

 Like many of King’s novels, The Stand is interwoven with the Dark Tower series.
-Not only is Flagg a main antagonist in the series - the heroes of The Dark Tower also visit Topeka in the world of The Stand in the series’ fourth book, Wizard and Glass.
+Not only is Flagg a main antagonist in the series, but the heroes of The Dark Tower also visit Topeka in the world of The Stand in the series’ fourth book, Wizard and Glass.

 While The Stand was the latest in a long line of successes King had enjoyed, his splurges after its publication were relatively modest.
 In September 1979, one year after The Stand debuted, King opened up to the New York Times about how he was spending the loot by saying, “We have a mortgage like everybody else, but I don’t have to worry about the payments.
 I feel we’re as safe as anyone can be in this crazy world, but I’m not buying yachts.
 My only extravagances have been a canoe, a video recorder and hardcover books.”